RetroStack/Character_Generator_ROMs/TRS-80 Model 1/8-Option_2x64/README.md

 - [Reversed/Inverted](character_set_8s_r.bin) - All address are inverted (effectively reversing the normal list).
 This is useful if your adapter uses active-low addressing.
 Use this when using solder jumpers or jumper caps to configure
 - [Bit-Flipped](character_set_8s_f.bin) - All bits in an address are flipped from MSB to LSB.
 This is useful if you want to set the bit-address for selection from left-to-right (like using a DIP switch).
 - [Reversed/Inverted & Bit-Flipped](character_set_8s_rf.bin) - Combines the last two options in one: all addresses are inverted and the bits are flipped.
 Use this when using DIP switches to configure any RetroStack character generator adapters (like the [MCM776x character generator adapter](https://github.com/RetroStack/MCM776x_CharGen_Adapter)).

+The following list is also available as a [printable PDF version](Configuration_Specific.pdf).

 |#|Bit Address (Normal)| Bit Address (Bit-Flipped)|Name|Source|Comment|Character Set|
 |-|-|-|-|-|-|-|